-Nassar Returns To Court For 3rd Sentencing, As USA Gymnastics Board Resigns
+Nassar Returns To Court For 3rd Sentencing; USA Gymnastics Board Resigns

 Editor's note: This story includes a description of sexual assault.

-Larry Nassar, the former gymnastics doctor convicted of sexual assault, has returned to court for a third and final sentencing hearing where scores more accusers are expected to speak publicly about their experiences.
+Larry Nassar, the former gymnastics doctor convicted of sexual assault, has returned to court Wednesday for a third and final sentencing hearing at which scores of accusers are expected again to speak publicly about their experiences.

-Now he is back in court for more charges of assault, this time in Michigan's Eaton County where the focus is on abuses Nassar committed at Twistars, a gymnastics club run by former Olympic coach John Geddert.
-He has admitted to penetrating three girls with his hands while pretending it was medical treatment for their injuries.
+This week's hearing, in Michigan's Eaton County, focuses on assault charges related to abuses Nassar committed at Twistars, a gymnastics club run by former Olympic coach John Geddert.
+Nassar has admitted to penetrating three girls with his hands while pretending it was medical treatment for their injuries.

 Cunningham, like Judge Rosemarie Aquilina in Ingham County, is allowing women and girls who were not involved in this specific court case to share their experiences at the sentencing hearing.